#1: I stopped making goals, and started making habits.

 #2: I supported arts and artists.

 For me, one of the main things that makes life worth living is ART.
 So, this year, I put my money where my mouth is and supported artists and the arts.
 I went to see plays like The Odyssey (with 100+ actors!) by Public Works Seattle at the Seattle Rep, and Dragon Lady by the incomparable Sara Porkalob at the Intiman Theatre, and Howl’s Moving Castle at Book-It Theatre–all of which made me laugh, cry, and feel more alive.
 I saw hilarious comedians Ali Wong and Hari Kondabolu.
 I saw a mind-blowing remake of The Wiz by Seattle Parks and Recreation’s Teen Summer Musical.
 I bought lots of books, magazines, poetry, and zines.
-I went to Short Run Comix & Arts Festival at Seattle Center and Wordstock in Portland.
+I went to Short Run Comix & Arts Festival at Seattle Center and Wordstock, the Portland Book Festival.
 All these things brought me joy.
 My takeway?
 Vote with your heart and your dollars.

 #3: I spent time with people I cared about.

 I know of 13 people who died this year, including my pop-in-law.
 Some were people I knew personally and others were the mothers, fathers, siblings, and friends of people I know.
 Death is a normal part of life, but nothing about it feels normal when it happens.
 All this death helped me to realize how important it is to spend time with people you care about, and, more importantly, to try to be present with people when you are together.
 My takeway?
 Enjoy time with loved ones while they’re still alive.

 #4: I supported social justice events and organizations I believed in.